KyloIO/kylo-docs/security/Authentication.rst

 `auth-kylo`
 '''''''''''
-When this profile is active a LoginModule will be added to the configuration which validates whether authenticating user is present in the Kylo user store.
+When this profile is active, a LoginModule will be added to the configuration that validates whether the authenticating user is present in the Kylo user store.

-Note that this profile is typically used in conjunction with other profiles (such as auth-ldap) as this configuration does not perform any password validation.
+.. note:: This profile is typically used in conjunction with other profiles (such as auth-ldap) as this configuration does not perform any password validation.

 +-----------------------------------+----------+--------------+------------------------------------------------------------------------------------------------------------------------+
 | Properties                        | Required | Example      | Description                                                                                                            |